-As caring dog owners we all appreciate the importance of exercise for dogs.
-In most cases this exercise takes the form of regular daily walks through your local neighbourhood.
-However when you consider all the ways we humans get exercise – from cycling to kite surfing – it makes a daily walk round the block look rather boring for your pet, don’t you think?
+As caring dog owners, we all appreciate the importance of exercise for dogs.
+In most cases, this exercise takes the form of regular daily walks through your local neighbourhood.
+However when you consider all the ways we humans get exercise – from cycling to kite surfing – it makes a daily walk around the block look rather boring for your pet, don’t you think?

 Today therefore we wanted to look at some alternative ways for your dog to get some exercise.
 Whether you use these as an occasional treat for your pet or they become a regular part of your pet care regime hopefully you’ll at least appreciate that exercise doesn’t just have to be a quick walk down your street before work.